getodk/docs/src/form-logic.rst

 ODK tools support a subset of XPath described `in the ODK XForms specification <https://getodk.github.io/xforms-spec/#xpath-paths>`_.

+.. _xpath-predicates-for-filtering:

+XPath predicates for filtering
+"""""""""""""""""""""""""""""""

+In :ref:`repeats <repeats>` and :doc:`datasets <form-datasets>`, an XPath path can refer to multiple nodes.
+This is called a nodeset.
+XPath predicates are True/False (boolean) expressions in square brackets that filter the nodeset they come after.
+When you define a :ref:`choice filter <cascading-selects>` for a select, that expression is used as an XPath predicate to filter the choice items.

+You can also write your own expressions with predicates.
+For example, consider a form with a repeat with name ``people`` and a question inside with name ``age`` (see :ref:`XPath paths for repeats <xpath-paths-for-repeats>` for the form definition).
+The expression ``/data/people[age < 18]`` evaluates to a nodeset that includes all instances of the ``repeat`` instance for which the value of the ``age`` question is less than 18. ``age`` in the predicate is a relative expression evaluated in the context of each node in the nodeset.
+In this case, the relative expression ``age`` is evaluated in the context of ``/data/people``, giving the path expression ``/data/people/age``.
+This means that ``/data/people/age`` is compared to 18 for every ``people`` repeat instance.

+You can add more path steps after a predicate.
+For example, ``/data/people[age < 18]/pet_count`` evaluates to a nodeset that includes all the pet counts for instances of the ``people`` repeat that have ``age`` values under 18.
+Nodesets can be passed in to functions like :func:`sum` or other :ref:`functions that take nodeset arguments <repeat-functions>`.

+Sometimes forms may use :ref:`groups <groups>` to organize question sections within repeats.
+Those groups must be accounted for in predicates.
+If the ``age`` question were nested in a group called ``inner``, the predicate expression would need to be ``inner/age < 18``.
+Additionally, if the ``pet_count`` question were nested in a group called ``details``, the full expression would be ``/data/people[inner/age < 18]/details/pet_count``.

+XPath predicates are also the way to reference specific values in a :doc:`dataset <form-datasets>`.
+Learn more in the section on :ref:`referencing values in datasets <referencing-values-in-datasets>`.

 .. _xpath-paths-for-repeats:

 XPath paths for repeats